aapokor/Code-Samples/README.md

  Color data is also extracted.
 This data is then stored into an SQLite database.

- For more information on High-Throughput Phenotyping, the Bellwether Phenotyping Facility, color space standardization, and this pipeline, I have included my speaking slides from the 11th annual Symposium on Biomathematics, Ecology, Education, and Research found [here](Apokorny_BEER_presentation.pptx).
+ For more information on High-Throughput Phenotyping, the Bellwether Phenotyping Facility, color space standardization, and this pipeline, I am happy to provide my speaking slides from the 11th annual Symposium on Biomathematics, Ecology, Education, and Research.